ga-wdi-remote/CONTRIBUTING-STYLEGUIDE/README.md

 Create an issue on the repo in question and list the problem, proposed fix, or addition and the associated branch, file, line number, etc.

-The content owner can either make that change or suggest that it goes into a new version of the lesson.
+The content owner can either make that change or suggest that it goes into a new version of the lesson made by _you!_